 Evaluate the basic nutritional needs:

 As a responsible parent, you should try to instill good eating habits in your child from a very early age.
-Healthy eating means less of sugar, processed foods and salt.
+Healthy eating means less sugar, processed foods, and salt.
 Teenagers are prone to getting fat if they don’t burn the excess calories.
 Encourage your kids to exercise or enroll them for a swimming or dancing class.
 Self-defense classes are also good for their mental and physical development.
 Food and lifestyle both have to be healthy for the overall fitness of your teenagers.
 Make sure that your teenager doesn’t consume more than 2,300 milligrams of salt in one day.

 There is almost a superstition working against the fats.
 Some parents cut off all the resources of fats from their diet chart.
-This is a big mistake as unsaturated fats and omega 3 fatty acids are essential for healthy development of teenagers.
+This is a big mistake as unsaturated fats and omega 3 fatty acids are essential for the healthy development of teenagers.
 Fat is considered one of the vital nutrients for a reason.
 It is beneficial for physical development.
-Some of the sources of healthy fats are purified fish oils, olive oil, sunflower oil, avocado, nuts, soy butter and peanut butter.
+Some of the sources of healthy fats are purified fish oils, olive oil, sunflower oil, avocado, nuts, soy butter, and peanut butter.
 A teenage girl needs around 78 grams of fat and a teenage boy needs at least 97 grams of fat.

 There are many different types of minerals, which are required for the development and nourishment of the body.
 Magnesium is necessary for nerve function and muscle development.
 A teen girl should consume around 360 mg of magnesium daily whereas a boy needs 410 mg of the same mineral.
 Iron, calcium, phosphorous and potassium are some of the other necessary minerals you need.